 Events we have participated in the past include: American Library Association Annual Conference, California Association for Bilingual Education Convention; La Cosecha Dual Language Conference in New Mexico; Latino Book & Family Festivals in Chicago, Los Angeles, and San Bernardino, CA; Los Angeles Times Festival of Books, USC, Los Angeles, CA; LULAC National Conference; National Council of La Raza Convention.
 Wherever possible we will work to get admission to these key events for authors who are finalists and past AWAs.
 We treat all finalists as winners for all activities on this tour.

-November, 2017 – Finalists will be announced
+Check back for updates – Finalists will be announced.

-Later this year 2017 – The Awards will be presented.
+Check back for updates – The Awards will be presented.
 We will update this information once we have an exact day.